canalplus/rx-player/doc/Getting_Started/ImportableWorker.md

 **Notes**:

-**[1]**: In cases where both the `DASH` and `DASH_WASM` features are added (which are both parsers for DASH contents), the RxPlayer will default using the WebAssembly parser (provided by `DASH_WASM`) and fallback on the JavaScript parser (provided by `DASH`) when it cannot do so.
+**[1]**: In cases where both the `DASH` and `DASH_WASM` features are added (which are both parsers for DASH contents), the RxPlayer will use the WebAssembly parser by default (provided by `DASH_WASM`) and fall back to the JavaScript parser (provided by `DASH`) when it cannot use it.

 **[2]** The `DASH_WASM` feature requires a WebAssembly file that has to be loaded separately.
 This can be done in two ways: either you rely on that features' `initialize`